 September 22, 1871: Charlotte Elliott (March 18, 1789 - September 22, 1871) was an English poet and hymn writer.
 Charlotte was the daughter of Charles Elliott, a silk merchant and his wife, Eling Venn who married at Yelling on December 20, 1785.
 Eling Venn was the daughter of Rev. Henry Venn of the Clapham Sect, and her brother was John Venn, well-known evangelical churchman of England.

-September 22, ca. 287: A black Roman officer, known in Church history as St. Maurice, is remembered on September 22.
-A third-century Roman legionary who was born in Thebes in Upper Egypt, Maurice was martyred in what is today Switzerland for refusing to massacre fellows Christians for Roman emperor Maximian Herculius.
-The early church canonized Maurice, long before the Pope reserved the right of the Holy See exclusively to canonize souls in 1634.
-After two "decimations" by Maximian, the entire Theban Legion was slaughtered rather than allow them to maintain their Christian principles, 6,600 Christian soldiers.
+September 22, ca. 287: A black Roman officer known in Church history as St. Maurice, is remembered on September 22.
+A third-century Roman legionary who was born in Thebes in Upper Egypt, Maurice was martyred in what is today Switzerland for refusing to massacre fellow Christians for Roman emperor Maximian Herculius.
+The early church canonized Maurice long before the Pope reserved the right of the Holy See exclusively to canonize souls in 1634.
+After two "decimations" by Maximian, the entire Theban Legion consisting of 6,600 Christian soldiers, was slaughtered rather than allow them to maintain their Christian principles.